 Fourthly, the timing, in the very midst of what is now commonly called the “Uyghur crisis” with all its aftermath of reasonable, if not ideal attention by the media and politicians, especially in the U.S. And this gets us to the final reason – the location.

 On the other hand, the difficulty of a conference of this kind and its scope, at least for the chronicler, is that of arriving at a satisfactory point of synthesis in presenting all of the unfolded arguments and in fairly representing all of the speakers’ contributions.
 Cutting then through the sessions and speeches, to enucleate and highlight the backbone and rationale of the entire event, will do.
-In fact, that backbone is actually an articulated skeleton made of four supporting pillars: the evidence of the existence of the whole structure of the detention camps for Uyghurs and its enormity, against the reckless and ‒ all things considered ‒ ridiculous denial by the CCP; the genocidal nature of the CCPs crackdown on the Uyghurs; the silence of the grand majority of the Islamic world in the face of the tragic attempt to annihilate a Muslim population, even the positive support of the CCP’s policy in Xinjiang (which Uyghurs prefer to call East Turkistan) by some Islamic states; and the cold evaluation of what the Uyghur diaspora has accomplished so far in awakening international attention in the form of the question, “Where do we go from here?”
+In fact, that backbone is actually an articulated skeleton made of four supporting pillars: the evidence of the existence of the whole structure of the detention camps for Uyghurs and its enormity, against the reckless and ‒ all things considered ‒ ridiculous denial by the CCP; the genocidal nature of the CCPs crackdown on the Uyghurs; the silence of the grand majority of the Islamic world in the face of the tragic attempt to annihilate a Muslim population, even the positive support of the CCP’s policy in Xinjiang (which Uyghurs prefer to call East Turkestan) by some Islamic states; and the cold evaluation of what the Uyghur diaspora has accomplished so far in awakening international attention in the form of the question, “Where do we go from here?”

 Pillar 1: Evidence of the Xinjiang camps

 On the evidence of the existence of the massive transformation through education camps structure in Xinjiang, a significant contribution was given by Dr. Shawn Zhang, a Chinese graduate student of the University of British Columbia Law School Juris Doctor program, in Vancouver, Canada.
 He has scrupulously mapped the problem simply through Google Maps and other available technical data.
-His impressive work has been then corroborated by German journalist and sinologist Dr. Harald Maass, who has worked in Xinjiang for years, seeing the situation worsening rapidly, and by German scholar Dr. Adrian Zenz, of the European School of Culture and Technology in Korntal, Germany.
+His impressive work has been then corroborated by German journalist and sinologist Dr. Harald Maass, who has worked in Xinjiang for years, seeing the situation worsening rapidly, and by German scholar Dr. Adrian Zenz, of the European School of Culture and Theology in Korntal, Germany.
 Dr. Zenz is the author of the most accurate estimate of the number of Uyghurs detained in the camps, who still keeps on updating his highly praised researches.
 Their panel, Survey of Evidence, on June 6, has been moderated by Ms. Rushan Abbas, founder and executive director of Campaign for Uyghurs, based in Herndon, Virginia.

 A second panel on the same day, Academic Perspectives, moderated by Ms. Nicole Morgret, UHRP’s Project Coordinator, built on the same perspective but through a different approach, those of the scholars.
 It featured Dr. Sean Roberts, Director of the International Development Studies Program at GWU’s Elliott School of International Affairs (engaging and timely were his remarks on the false myths and true realities of the “Uyghur terrorism” question); Dr. Donald Clarke, Professor of Law at GWU’s Law School; Dr. Vanessa Frangville, Senior Lecturer and Chair Holder in Chinese Studies at the Université libre of Brussels, Belgium; and Dr. Timothy A. Grose, Assistant Professor of China Studies at the Rose-Hulman Institute of Technology in Terre Haute, Indiana.